Josie and the Pussycats (film): Critical reception

 The film received mixed reviews.
-On Rotten Tomatoes, the film has an approval rating of 53% based on reviews from 125 critics.
+On Rotten Tomatoes, the film has an approval rating of 54% based on reviews from 126 critics.
 The site's consensus states: "This live-action update of Josie and the Pussycats offers up bubbly, fluffy fun, but the constant appearance of product placements seems rather hypocritical."
 On Metacritic, the film scores a 47 out of 100, based on 29 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a B grade on a scale from A to F.

 Roger Ebert gave the film one-half of a star out of a possible four, commenting that "Josie and the Pussycats are not dumber than the Spice Girls, but they're as dumb as the Spice Girls, which is dumb enough".
 Ebert had given the British girl group's 1997 feature film Spice World the same rating.
 Joe Leydon of Variety gave a positive review in which he praised the film's satire, music, and performances.
 Leydon wrote, "Sensationally exuberant, imaginatively crafted and intoxicatingly clever, Josie and the Pussycats shrewdly recycles a trifling curio of 1970s pop-culture kitsch as the linchpin for a freewheeling, candy-colored swirl of comicbook adventure, girl-power hijinks and prickly satirical barbs."
 He concluded, "To a degree that recalls the flashy Depression era musicals and the nuclear-nightmare horror shows of the '50s, pic vividly conveys key aspects of the zeitgeist without ever stinting on the crowdpleasing fun and games.
 It's made for the megaplexes, but it's also one for the time capsule."

-Proposed TV series
+Proposed animated spin-off

-A month before the film was released, DiC Entertainment, an animation studio with extensive ties to Archie Comics, announced it had bought the rights to create a cartoon featuring the characters, and was planning to release it in the wake of the film.
-However, these plans never came to fruition.
+A month before the film was released, DiC Entertainment, an animation studio with close ties to Archie Comics, announced it had bought the rights to create an animated series featuring the characters, which it planned on releasing it in the wake of the film.
+These plans did not come to fruition.